Photo by Scovad from Getty Images Pro via Canva.com

 In this article:

-Once only used as a tool to market high-end vacant homes, home staging now has a proven track record for successfully selling all types of properties when combined with competitive pricing.
-Yet, home sellers are still reluctant to stage their homes even during strong buyers markets, leaving their houses on the market for needless months at a time.
+Once only used as a tool to market high-end vacant homes, home staging now has a proven track record for successfully selling many properties when combined with competitive pricing.
+Yet, home sellers are still reluctant to stage their homes even during strong buyer's markets, leaving their houses on the market for needless months at a time.

-Why do many homeowners forego staging their homes?
-The answer is this—despite its positive coverage in the media and real estate shows, most sellers don’t really understand what home staging involves or how it benefits them.
+Why do homeowners forego staging their homes?
+The answer is that despite its positive coverage in the media, real estate shows, and urging from their real estate agents, most sellers don’t really understand what home staging involves or how it benefits them.

 Here’s a rundown of staging basics and their effect on how buyers respond to a home.